chunkunbo/CRISPR/README.md

 ## Input Genome/Chromosome
 Users can use any genomes/chromosomes as input.
 However, there can't by any new-line symbols inside the input.
 Scripts that can remove new-lines symbols are provided.

+## Input Generators for CasOFFinder and CasOT
+We compare the automata-based approach with two state-of-the-art tools, which have different input formats.
+Therefore, we provide two different generators for CasOFFinder and CasOT respectively.

+## ANML Generator
+Because CasOFFinder and CasOT allow mismatches in different positions, we provide two differnt ANML generators for CasOFFinder and CasOT respectively.